 - Collection agency amounts

-The above debts are dischargeable unless found that the bankrupt person has committed a fraud.
-However, all the chargeable debts are required to meet the timing for them to be successfully discharged
+The above debts are dischargeable unless the bankrupt person has committed a fraud.
+However, all the chargeable debts need to meet the timing in order to be successfully discharged.

-All debts that you have incurred before filing for bankruptcy are known as pre-filing debts.
+Pre-filing debts are all the debts you have incurred before filing for bankruptcy.
 Among the chargeable category, the court will discharge only those dischargeable debts that you have incurred before filing the bankruptcy.

 Post- filing debts

-The bills that a person collects after filing bankruptcy paperwork are known as post-filing debts.
-These debts are non- dischargeable debts and are required to be paid by the person after the court order.
-For example, if you had filed for bankruptcy after which you continue to use your electric service, your bills for electricity before the date you applied for bankruptcy will be discharged, and the bills that you accumulate after filing will not be discharged.
+Post-filing debts are the bills a person collects after filing bankruptcy paperwork.
+These are non-dischargeable debts, needed to be paid after the court order.
+For example, if you continue to use your electric service after you had filed for bankruptcy, your electricity bills pre-bankruptcy application will be discharged.
+The bills you accumulate after filing, however, will not be discharged.

 Working for bankruptcy discharge

-A bankruptcy discharge is a relief granted to the debtor from making outstanding payments to creditors when he is utterly incapable of paying.
+A debtor receives bankruptcy discharge to relieve him from making outstanding payments to creditors when he’s incapable of paying.
 Working for bankruptcy discharge requires meeting the debtor’s specific requirements and the timing at which the bankruptcy is filed.

 Usually, the court grants discharge as soon as possible, depending on the type of bankruptcy filed.
 For example, chapter 7 bankruptcies generally receive a discharge within four months from the date of filing.
-A chapter 13 bankruptcy discharge is given after the debtor clears all the payments due under the reorganization plan, which is 3-5 years.
+The debtor receives a chapter 13 bankruptcy discharge after he clears all payments due under the reorganization plan, which is three to five years.

 Certain debts are exempt from discharge in a bankruptcy filing.
-In contrast, most of the debts are covered, provided there is no fraud involved or litigation involving objection to the discharge.
+In contrast, most of the debts are covered, as long as there is no fraud or litigation objecting to the discharge.

-After all the requirements are complete, the court sends a copy of the communication to all creditors informing them of the discharge and that they should not attempt any collection of payment from the debtor by any means.
+After all the requirements are complete, the court sends a copy of the communication to all creditors.
+This informs them of the discharge and that they shouldn’t attempt any payment collection from the debtor by any means.
 The order also cautions the creditors that violations against the order may result in punishments.